teivah/cracking/README.md

 Loop in a recursive method => code smell?
 The loop isn't already managed by the recursion?

 * Don't forget to copy an object in the resulting array (```new ArrayList<>(list)```), the object could be modified by the caller
+* Watch out for **recursive functions and loop**!
+This may be a code smell as the loop should be brought by the recursion itself.

 ## Systems Design and Scalability